xubingyue/avocadodb/Documentation/Books/Manual/Foxx/README.md

 underlying database calls could incur a lot of network overhead when using remote databases without careful optimization.

-ArangoDB allows application developers to write their data access and domain logic as microservices running directly within the database with native access to in-memory data.
-The **Foxx microservice framework** makes it easy to extend ArangoDB's own REST API with custom HTTP endpoints using modern JavaScript running on the same V8 engine you know from Node.js and the Google Chrome web browser.
+AvocadoDB allows application developers to write their data access and domain logic as microservices running directly within the database with native access to in-memory data.
+The **Foxx microservice framework** makes it easy to extend AvocadoDB's own REST API with custom HTTP endpoints using modern JavaScript running on the same V8 engine you know from Node.js and the Google Chrome web browser.

 Unlike traditional approaches to storing logic in the database (like stored